3BDO3Ai/AIC2-Round-2-Code-Breakers-Team/README.md

 ### Checkpoints
 - Model checkpoints saved during the training process to a designated output directory.
-- Best Model checkpoint is also uploaded to the next link if it did not work with you: https://drive.google.com/drive/folders/1iaDpyfDGHSdddQlzKit0Tq6cujJXweT2?usp=drive_link
+- Best Model checkpoint is also uploaded to the next link because it's very big to upload here: https://drive.google.com/drive/folders/1iaDpyfDGHSdddQlzKit0Tq6cujJXweT2?usp=drive_link

 ## Results and Evaluation